tvanslyke/timsort-cpp/README.md

 ### As a Replacement for `std::stable_sort()`
 This implementation of Timsort is *nearly* a drop-in replacement for `std::stable_sort()`, except for the following differences:
 * The standard specifies that `std::stable_sort` falls back to an O(Nlog(N)) merge algorithm if insufficient memory is available for merging.
 This implementation throws a `std::bad_alloc` exception in this case.
 This is a consequence of the fact that the temporary buffer (when the stack cannot be used) is allocated via a `std::vector`.
 Attempting to catch this exception and fall back to an inplace merge routine led to measurable pessimizations across all benchmarks.
 If allocation fails and `std::bad_alloc` is thrown, the sorted range is valid but may contain a different permutation than it did before the call to `timsort()`.
-Note that if `std::bad_alloc` is thrown by any other operation during the sort, some elements in the range may be in a valid, but unspecidied (moved-from) state.
+Note that if `std::bad_alloc` is thrown by any other operation during the sort, some elements in the range may be in a valid, but unspecified (moved-from) state.
 * The standard specifies that `std::stable_sort()` does at most Nlog(N) comparisons if enough memory can be allocated.
 Most existing implementations of `std::stable_sort()` don't appear to follow this strictly, instead opting for O(Nlog(N)) asymptotic complexity (rather than as a hard limit).